Afghanistan's Ghani wins slim majority of presidential vote in preliminary results

-KABUL (Reuters) - Afghanistan’s incumbent President, Ashraf Ghani, won a slim majority of votes in a Sept.
-28 election, delayed preliminary results showed on Sunday, in a poll that plunged the country into political uncertainty.
+KABUL (Reuters) - Afghanistan’s incumbent President Ashraf Ghani won a slim majority of votes in a Sept.
+28 election, delayed preliminary results showed on Sunday, after a poll that plunged the country into political crisis and was marred by allegations of fraud.

-The Independent Election Commission (IEC) said the total turnout in the presidential election, which was marred by allegations of massive fraud, was 1.9 million with Ghani securing 50.64%, enough to win the first round of voting.
+The Independent Election Commission (IEC) said the total turnout in the presidential election was over 1.8 million with Ghani securing 50.64%, enough to win the first round of voting, beating his main challenger Abdullah Abdullah, who currently shares power with Ghani in a unity government.

-IEC head Hawa Alam Nuristani said in a press conference in Kabul that outcome could change after final results and was subject to a review by the election complaints commission.
+However, the head of IEC, Hawa Alam Nuristani, told a press conference in Kabul that the outcome could change after final results and was still subject to a review by the election complaints’ commission.

 If a review showed Ghani’s vote falling below 50% and no other candidate with a majority, a second round of voting would be held, she said.